 Australia's people and their stories are our greatest cultural asset.
-Stories communicate shared identities and a sense of belonging to place and each other, and can be shared through an artwork, narrative, dance, screen content, music or an idea.
+Stories communicate shared identities and a sense of belonging to place and each other.
+Stories can be shared in many ways.
+For example, through artwork, narrative, dance or music.
 Stories bring people together and enable the exchange of experiences, ideas and perspectives.
 Stories give us a voice.
-All Australians benefit when they are represented by and in the nation's stories and that they can hear their own voices resounding in the national narrative.
+All Australians benefit when they are represented in the nation's stories.